javimosch/updateable-node-app/README.md

 - **Upload App**: Upload a `.zip` file containing your Node.js application, including `node_modules`.
 The container will stop the current application, extract the new one, and start it.
 - **Status**: View the current status of the application (Running/Stopped) and the last upload date.
 - **Actions**: Start or stop the application manually.
+- **Environment Configurations**: Create, edit, delete, and select environment configurations.
+The selected configuration will be loaded into your application when it starts.
 - **Logs**: View real-time logs from your application.

 ### 5. Using the `upload.sh` script